-Ambition and Drive: By this own admission Steve Fleishman is driven and ambitious – “I grew up hungry,” – and this enables him to work hard and be passionate about this business over many years.
+By this own admission Steve Fleishman is driven and ambitious – “I grew up hungry,” – and this enabled him to work hard and be passionate about this business over many years.
 I believe this is vital for any business, job or venture.
-If you do not have some level of passion or belief then your chances of success are that much lower.
+If you do not have a high level of passion or belief then your chances of success are that much lower.

-Contacts, Networks and Family: These are important in all aspects of life and even more so when starting a new venture.
+These are important in all aspects of life and even more so when starting a new venture.
 Steve started his business in Washington DC and got the idea for it through his wife’s contact who lived there.
-He also leaned on this family to get initial financing for his business, a very useful source with most banks unwilling to lend to new business owners (particularly in today’s economy).
+He also leaned on his family to get initial financing for his business, a very useful source with most banks unwilling to lend to new business owners.
 It seems that Steve’s success was driven in large part by the support and advice of friends and family.
-A trend that is evident in most small businesses.
+A trend that is evident in most small businesses to this day.